All Episodes

 We still have a lot of differences.

-So what the Democrat, what the Democrats are using leverage they think they have that they don't have.
+So what the Democrats are using leverage they think they have that they don't have.

-And if this is what they think's going to work, and if they think not getting DACA done as part of building the wall, ending chain migration, merit-based immigration policies, then let them do what they're going to do.
+And if this is what they think is going to work, and if they think not getting DACA done as part of building the wall, ending chain migration, merit-based immigration policies, then let them do what they're going to do.

 It doesn't worry me.

-At least they care enough to do that, knowing that, you know, shut down Chuck is uh is gonna do everything he can do to play politics.
+At least they care enough to do that, knowing that, you know, shutdown Chuck is going to do everything he can do to play politics.

-And it's the opposite, by the way, of what the Obama administration tried to do when they when they were, you know, at this point in 2013.
+And it's the opposite, by the way, of what the Obama administration tried to do when they were, you know, at this point in 2013.

 It's just the opposite of what they tried to do.

-Remember, uh quote, I've been through some of these before, Mulvaney said, the Schumer shutdown.
+Remember, quote, I've been through some of these before, Mulvaney said, the Schumer shutdown.

 I just want to let everybody know about the potential government shutdown.